-It’s been about a month since returning from Curaçao and I’m already thinking to go back with my sisters.
-It’s a beautiful island with so much to do and I’ll definitely be exploring more when I return.
-Since my hotel provided free shuttle service to Punda, I took advantage when I did my solo explorations.
-If you’re not into snorkeling, scuba diving or water activities, here’s a list of things you can do in Willemstad, Curaçao as a solo traveler or on a quick cruise stop.
+It’s been about a month since returning from Curaçao and I’m already thinking to go back.
+The capital Willemstad is a designated UNESCO World Heritage Site and divided into two parts: Punda & Otrabanda (the other side).
+My hotel provided free shuttle service to Punda and I took advantage when I did my solo explorations.
+If you’re not into snorkeling, scuba diving or water activities, here’s a list of things to do in Willemstad, Curaçao as a solo traveler or on a quick cruise stop.

 Do Some Shopping

 My first night in, I had no choice, but to eat at the resort, but once I went to town, I found my way to Plasa Bieu (The Old Market).
 I was pretty early for lunch, but John from Grasia di Dios hooked me up with stewed iguana with rice, veggies, plantains and cucumber souse (Souse is a pickling method of preparing meats and vegetables).
-Since my family is West Indian, I told him to bring the pepper sauce so I know it’s real.
+Since my family is Caribbean, I told him to bring the pepper sauce so I know it’s real.

 On my visit to the Kura Hulanda Museum, I made a stop at the cafe to have Keshi Yena which is an Aruban and Curaçaoan main course dish, consisting of a large round ball of cheese stuffed with spiced meat, served steamed or baked.
 It reminded me of chili with cheese on top.
-Because it was on their resort, the price was high, but the food was very good.
+Because it was at their resort, the price was high, but the food was very good.
 I needed to find this in the old market.

 Visit the Museums

-Randomly walking around, I stumbled upon the Mikve Israel-Emanuel Synagogue which is the oldest synagogue in the Western Hemisphere dating back to the 1600s.
-It was $10 admission and architecture was beautiful.
+Randomly walking around Willemstad, I stumbled upon the Mikve Israel-Emanuel Synagogue.
+I then learned this is the oldest synagogue in the Western Hemisphere dating back to the 1600s.
+It was $10 admission and architecture were beautiful.
 Admission included entry to the Jewish Cultural Historical Museum containing artifacts of over 350 years of Jewish settlement in Curaçao.
 Pretty cool.